 When we put the world map in front of us, we see that the center of civil aviation is shifting from west to east.
 Existing data show that Istanbul will soon be one of the most important hubs in the future of aviation.
-The Turkish Civil Aviation sector is emerging to become the main player not only across the Euro-Asia region but also across the World.
+The Turkish Civil Aviation sector is becoming the leading player across the Euro-Asia region and the world.
 By 2023, Istanbul is expected to reach a capacity of 200 million passengers per year with the world’s third-biggest airport.
-Accordingly, there is a serious need for aviation experts and managers with industry knowledge.
+Accordingly, there is a severe need for aviation experts and managers with industry knowledge.

 The Air Transport Management Master’s Program is a unique program presented with the Turkish Airlines Aviation Academy and AirBusiness Academy (Airbus) partnership.
-To this end, the aim of the ATM master’s program is to train experts and visionary managers, and researchers in the aviation industry.
+To this end, the ATM master’s program aims to train experts, visionary managers, and researchers in the aviation industry.

 ATM master’s program at Ibn Haldun University provides an aviation-oriented but versatile and interdisciplinary education.
-The program consists of different modules such as fundamentals of aviation management, aviation economy and finance, fleet planning, revenue management, supply chain management, service management, information systems, and business analytics.
-The program is one of the few programs in the world in aviation with its curriculum tailored to globally renowned partners focusing on current aviation practices.
-The program is enriched with elective courses that can be taken according to the field of interest, in addition to the compulsory courses.
-ATM, designed to train the leaders of the aviation industry of the future together with industrial and academic experts, offers hands-on practice with a master’s thesis and graduation project.
+The program consists of fundamentals of aviation management, aviation economy and finance, fleet planning, revenue management, supply chain management, service management, information systems, and business analytics.
+The program is one of the few international programs in aviation, with its curriculum tailored to globally renowned partners focusing on current aviation practices.
+The program is enriched with elective courses that can be taken according to the field of interest in addition to the compulsory courses.
+ATM, designed to train the future leaders of the aviation industry with industrial and academic experts, offers hands-on practice with a master’s thesis and graduation project.

 Assoc.
 Prof. Ali Osman Kuşakcı

-With an international profile of students and academics, reflecting the rich cultural and professional background of the program, our graduates become part of a unique network in the aviation sector.
-With the achievements they have gained throughout the program, our graduates become familiar with novel developments in the aviation industry and analyze business models and processes in the field.
+With an international profile of students and academics reflecting the program's rich cultural and professional background, our graduates become part of a unique network in the aviation sector.
+Furthermore, with the achievements they have gained throughout the program, our graduates become familiar with novel developments in the aviation industry and analyze business models and processes in the field.
 Thus, a practice-oriented education approach is applied in the program.
-In this way, our graduates, who know the operational tools for the solution of industry-specific problems and cases, can utilize them correctly.
+In this way, our graduates, who know the operational tools for solving industry-specific problems and cases, can utilize them correctly.